Saint-Germain l'Auxerrois: Bell towers

 The original bell tower was placed against the south transept of the church in the late 12th century; its lower portions are the only remaining Romanesque elements of the church.
 This was the bell tower that gave the signal for the beginning of the Saint Bartholomew's Day massacre of Protestants on 23 August 1572.

-The tall neogothic campanile or bell tower dates from 1854 to 1862, and was built between the church and the arrondissement city hall by architect Theodore Ballu.
-It was part of the vast reconstruction of central Paris conduced Baron Haussmann To maintain harmony, he made the facade of the city hall almost identical in size and form with the facade of the church, complete with a rose window and a porch.
-He also designed the campanile or bell tower between the church and the city hall, in the same Neo-Gothic style.
-At the same time Ballu rebuilt the upper portions of the old belfry of the church.
-The lower portions of the old belfry are the only remaining Romanesque elements of the original church.
+The north tower was added in about 1860 and is adjacent to the hall of the 1st arrondissement (1859).
+It was built by architect Théodore Ballu.
+It was part of the vast reconstruction of central Paris conducted by Baron Haussmann.
+To maintain harmony, he made the facade of the city hall almost identical in size and form with the facade of the church, complete with a rose window and a porch.
+He also designed the bell tower between the church and the city hall, in the same Neo-Gothic style.
+At the same time, Ballu rebuilt the upper portions of the old belfry of the church.

 Interior

-Nave

-The church has a standard plan: a long central nave, built in the 15th century, on the west for the parishioners; a short transept, or crossing: the choir, where the clergy worshipped during the service; the altar, and the apse, with a ring of chapels, on the east.
-It is crossed by a short transept between the choir and the nave.
-There are collateral aisles between the nave outer walls, and the church is ringed by small chapels, each decorated with paintings and sculpture.
+The church has a long central nave, built in the 15th century, a choir, a transept, and aisles along the nave.
+Numerous chapels line the aisles, each decorated with paintings and sculptures.
 Much of the decor comes from the time of Louis XIV, and the interior is lighter and brighter than in Gothic churches.
-The additional light is contributed by the upper windows, which, under the influence of the Neo-classical style, have a majority of clear rather than coloured glass.
+Neoclassical upper windows provide additional light, and are primarily made with clear glass.

-The most prominent element of the nave is the monumental carved wooden bank of seats created in 1684 for Louis XIV and the royal family.
-It is nearly in the center of the church, facing the pulpit.
+The most prominent element of the nave is the monumental set of carved wooden seats, created in 1684 for Louis XIV and the royal family.
+It is in the center of the church, facing the pulpit.
 It was made by François Mercier, based on designs by Charles Le Brun.

-The transept

 The south transept contains stained glass windows from both the 16th and 19th century.

-The north transept retained most of its original 16th-century stained glass, as well as 19th century windows. but a fire 2009 in the workshop where the windows were being restored destroyed them, and they were replaced by clear glass.
+The north transept retained most of its original 16th-century stained glass, as well as 19th century windows, but a 2009 fire in the workshop where the windows were being restored destroyed them, and they were replaced by clear glass.
 The north transept also displays a polychrome wood statue of Saint Germain l'Auxerrois, dating to the 15th century.